simonmichael/hledger/doc/SPEC-holdings.md

   value; blank unless all displayed holdings are priced in one commodity.
 - RGain sums each dispose posting's proceeds minus the cost basis of the disposed units, for the row's commodity's lots at or under the row's account.
-A commodity fully disposed from a displayed account keeps its realised gain visible via a zero-units row.
-Fully disposed lots have no row of their own (eg with --lots), but their realised gains are included in the totals row, which computes RGain and XIRR from the displayed rows' base accounts - consistent across display modes.
-Fully disposed accounts don't appear in the report at all, so neither do their realised gains.
+Fully disposed lots and commodities have no row of their own by default (`-E` shows zero-units rows for disposed commodities), but their realised gains are included in the totals row, which computes RGain and XIRR from the displayed rows' base accounts - consistent across display modes.
+Fully disposed accounts don't appear in the report by default, and neither do their realised gains (the totals correspond to the displayed rows); `-E` shows them, and the totals then include them.
 - XIRR solves for the annualised rate of return implied by the holding's dated cashflows (acquisitions at transacted or basis cost, disposals at proceeds) plus its current value, like roi's IRR (using ridders,